cisco/mindmeld/source/userguide/parser.rst

  - models the `dependencies <https://en.wikipedia.org/wiki/Dependency_grammar>`_ between different entity types in an application, based on a developer-provided configuration
  - clusters the :doc:`recognized entities <entity_recognizer>` in a query together, grouping them into a meaningful hierarchy (called a :term:`entity group`) that captures how different entities relate to each other

-Not every Workbench app needs a parser.
+Not every MindMeld app needs a parser.

 .. note::